-In this study, we seek to understand how ownership structures and family relationships give rise to agency costs in private firms.
+In this study, we seek to understand how ownership structures and family relationships influence agency costs in private firms.
 We do this by observing two aspects related to auditing.
-First, in high agency cost settings, auditors are more likely to supply greater effort to prevent misstatement associated with moral hazard and adverse selection problems.
+First, in higher agency cost settings, auditors are more likely to supply greater effort to prevent misstatement associated with moral hazard and adverse selection problems.
 We examine how auditors adjust their level of effort when auditing financial accounting information.
-Second, firms in higher agency cost settings likely have a greater demand to choose a higher-quality auditor to provide a credible signal of their commitment to higher-quality reporting.
-To test this, we examine the extent to which firms hire a Big 4 auditor.
+Second, a subset of firms in higher agency cost settings likely have a greater demand to choose a higher-quality auditor to provide a credible signal of their commitment to higher-quality reporting.
+To test this, we examine the extent to which firms with various characteristics hire a Big 4 auditor.

-To investigate the relation between agency conflicts and audit in private firms, we use very detailed data on ultimate ownership and extended family relationships provided by the Norwegian government.
-We find that audit fees (i.e., our proxy for auditor effort in the face of agency conflicts) vary with expected agency costs.1 Audit fees relate negatively to ownership concentration and to the extent of ownership by the second-largest shareholder.
-Concentrated ownership increases the likelihood that a large shareholder more closely monitors managerial actions, and an influential second shareholder serves as a monitor for potential expropriation by the largest shareholder.
+Our examinations draw on very detailed data on ultimate ownership and extended family relationships provided by the Norwegian government.
+We find that audit fees (i.e., our proxy for auditor effort) increase with expected agency costs.
+Audit fees relate negatively to ownership concentration and to the extent of ownership by the second-largest shareholder.
+Concentrated ownership increases the likelihood that a large shareholder closely monitors managerial actions, and an influential second shareholder monitors potential expropriation by the largest shareholder.
 Audit fees also relate negatively to the portion of shares held by the CEO, consistent with ownership aligning the incentives of the CEO and other stakeholders.
 Audit fees are positively associated with family relationships between the CEO and the major shareholder (consistent with these family relationships indicating reduced monitoring).